Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/alignment/management/resolving-problems.md

 often the _cause_ of problems, through practices like "micromanagement".

-To prevent problems, managers should focus more on improving things workers [value](../values.md), especially transparency, inclusivity and trust.
-Provided these are well, managers should experiment with different ways of working to improve organisational [alignment](../alignment.md) - which should also be done transparently.
+To prevent problems, managers should focus more on improving things workers [value](../values.md), especially transparency, inclusivity and trust, and offloading hindering organisational administrative work from workers.
+Provided these are functioning well, managers should work with workers to experiment with different ways of working to improve organisational [alignment](../index.md), worker happiness, and productivity.

 ## Final remarks